haorandd/M2oE2_load_forecast/code/GEFCom2014/README.md

 ## Current Result

-Using validation-CRPS early stopping and deterministic VAE evaluation, the best model was selected at epoch 435.
-On the 2011 test set, the rolling first-step raw-scale probabilistic metrics are:
+With early stopping, the best model was selected at epoch 435.
+On the 2011 test set, the raw-scale probabilistic metrics are:

 | Model | QS / Pinball | WS (50%) | WS (90%) |
 |---|---:|---:|---:|